lucmachado47/GitHub-Wiki/README.md

 1. Clone this repository.
 2. Install all dependencies using `npm install`.
 3. Run the application with `npm start` and open [http://localhost:3000](http://localhost:3000) to view it in your browser (if it doesn’t open automatically).
 4. Start exploring GitHub repositories!
+You can add more than one repository to the list!

 ## Prerequisites